slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'For the friends: everything.
 For the others: the law.' -- paraphrased from Machiavelli*

-Politicians don't like risk.
+Politicians don’t like risk.
 Decisions are made on the lowest risk of offending anybody.

-Politicians don't get educated, they get bought.
+Politicians don’t get educated, they get bought.
 To reduce corruption diminish people involved on analogic processes.

 > *'Morality is the way that we would like the world to be, economics is the way that the world actually works.' -- Steven Levitt*